cilium/ebpf/ARCHITECTURE.md

 time the [asm](asm/) package provides an assembler that can be used to generate `ProgramSpec` on the fly.

-Creating a spec should never require any privileges or be restrictedin some way, for example by only allowing programs in native endianness.
+Creating a spec should never require any privileges or be restricted in any way, for example by only allowing programs in native endianness.
 This ensures that the library stays flexible.